ministryofjustice/analytics-platform-config/README.md

 Run `ls -alh .git-crypt/keys/default/0`.
 Identify any keys you want to delete and add them to `keys.txt`

 Run `remove-gpg-keys.sh` to delete the keys for a list of users.
 This will remove the key from git and delete any previous git history for that specific key.
-Users can't be able to rollback to previous commits to get the key as there won't be a trace of the file anymore.
+Users cannot rollback to previous commits to retrieve the key as the previous commit history is deleted.

 GPG keys
 # removed